Professional Development: Fall Institute 2015

 Post Keynote Luncheon Conversation: Please bring your questions and ideas from the keynote straight into this follow-up conversation.
 Here we can discuss some of the digital writing tools in more detail, connect more directly to your classroom practice, and look at more examples of student work.
 You will help make this session happen, so please come prepared to interact, learn some more, and create your own digital writing.

 The Institute Day also included teacher-driven presentations and workshops that allowed both attendees and presenters to share effective ideas and confer with one another, emphasizing the belief that the best teachers of teachers are other teachers.
 Workshops included “Lessons on Common Core Peer Editing,” “Technology and Common Core,” “Curriculum Development and Common Core,” “Primary Sources and Common Core,” Writing to Learn,” and “Google Apps and Common Core.”
 These workshops helped teachers better meet their students’ literacy needs across the curriculum and grade levels, facilitating ways for students to mix together a variety of sources and amplify their digital writing voices.

-Participants may earn up to 5 Continuing Professional Development Units (CPDUs) toward teacher certification renewal.
-Students are welcome to attend, as well!
+Participants earned up to 5 Continuing Professional Development Hours (CPDHs) toward teacher certification renewal.
+Students were welcome to attend, as well!

-Dates for the 2014 Institute Day will be announced here.
-In the meantime, the programs for the 2013 and 2012 Institute Days will give you an idea of the types of opportunities that you can expect each year.
+The programs for the 2014, 2013 and 2012 Institute Days will give you an idea of the types of opportunities that you can expect each year.

 2013 Eastern Illinois Writing Project and The Teaching with Primary Source Project at EIU Institute Day, "Teaching with Primary Sources, Literacy, Diversity, and the Common Core Standards Across the Curriculum." - View the program here.